“We will be judged by how we are to people to whom we owe nothing.” Rabbi Hugo Grynn

 As a guiding principle it is not only of value because it affords dignity and worth to all people regardless of their circumstance; but more than this it is of value because it as a by-product we may just discover authentic meaning and purpose whatever we might previously have thought about our status and power.

-In the parable of the labourers in the vinyard, the landowner is thoughtful of the undeserving – first of all in chosing workers originally passed over – but then in giving those workers more than they technically deserved.
+In the parable of the labourers in the vineyard, the landowner is thoughtful of the undeserving – first of all in choosing workers originally passed over – but then in giving those workers more than they technically deserved.
 The people who were in fact owed virtually nothing.

 Even if it is not what we might have done – we can sense the basic goodness in such an approach.
 But then the story of Christianity through the centuries is one of handing on the mantle.
 The landowner and the labourers story is a story of the kingdom of God to which we too might aspire.
 How will we in our turn make our offer to people to whom we owe nothing.